 Weapons are limited by the style being used.
 A player only gains the benefit of weapon abilities per encounter.
-The Flurry style allows for two weapons, and thus the player may gain two different abilities per encounter.
-Basic Crafted Weapons use common resources, Well Crafted use Uncommon resources, Master Crafted use Rare Resources, and Supernal use Very Rare resources.
-Supernal weapons may be enchanted, but the Weaponsmith must know the Smithing Secret for each material in order to craft with it.
+Basic Crafted Weapons use common resources, Well Crafted use Uncommon resources, Master Crafted use Rare Resources, and S al use Very Rare resources.
+The Weaponsmith must know the Smithing Secret for each rare material in order to craft with it.